Hackweek-ITCOocean/2023-Hackbook/setup/jupyterhub.md

 * `tutorials` The folder with tutorials
 * `2023-Hackbook` The full Git repository with the files for https://hackweek-itcoocean.github.io/2023-Hackbook

-You will also see `shared-user`.
+You will also see `shared-public`.
 This is a read-write folder for you to put files for everyone to see and use.
 You can create a team folder here for shared data and files.
 Note, everyone can see and change these so be careful to communicate with your team so multiple people don't work on the same file at the same time.
 You can also create folders for each team member and agree not to change other team members files.

 ### Your files